Things to do in San Diego

 What locals do in San Diego?

-Most San Diego locals love to be outdoors, so favorite activities include surfing at Mission Beach, tide pooling at Silver Strand, hiking at Torrey Pines in La Jolla, or soaking up the sun in Balboa Park.
-Find locally loved restaurants in Little Italy, North Park, or Liberty Station at Point Loma.
+The best things to do in San Diego typically occur outdoors.
+Top activities include surfing at Mission Beach, tide pooling at Silver Strand, or hiking at Torrey Pines in La Jolla.
+Find locally loved restaurants in Little Italy or Liberty Station at Point Loma, and go shopping in Seaport Village.

 ...More